 Learning & Teaching ModesThis course will offer one 2-hour lecture per week from week 1 to week 12.
-In addition to the lectures, a 1-hour tutorial class will be offered from week 2 until week 12 and a 1 hour workshop will be offered from week 7 to week 10.
+In addition to the lectures, a 1-hour tutorial class will be offered from week 1 until week 12 and a 1 hour workshop will be offered after the mid-term break.

 Students in this course are expected to attend all seminars.